nickpaisley/BTS_Udacity_Cloud/Notes.md

     commit = commit staged files
-        --amend = change most recent commit message / add new changes to same commit revert *sha* = revert changes from specified sha
+        --amend = change most recent commit message / add new changes to same commit revert *sha* = revert changes from specified sha reset = move the HEAD and current branch pointer to the referenced commit erase commits with the --hard flag
+            moves committed changes to the staging index with the --soft flag unstages committed changes --mixed flag
+            Typically, ancestry references are used to indicate previous commits.
+The ancestry references are:
+            ^ – indicates the parent commit
+            ~ – indicates the first parent commit